-- Same sex female couples can also use sperm donor services for pregnancy.
-This will help them to have a baby despite of the absence of a male partner.
+- Same-sex female couples can also use sperm donor services for pregnancy.
+This will help them to have a baby despite the absence of a male partner.

-Strict laws are followed to ensure that the personal identity and crucial information of the sperm donor is safeguarded.
-So, nowday’s anonymous sperm donors are in great demand across different parts of the world.
+Strict laws are followed to ensure that the personal identity and crucial information of the sperm donor are safeguarded.
+So, nowaday's anonymous sperm donors are in great demand across different parts of the world.
 Do you want to donate sperm and eager to know the physical factors associated with it?

 Basic Requirements for Sperm Donors

 Sperm donors need to fulfill certain requirements to ensure the success of fertility treatments.
-This ensures thatthe couple looking for a sperm donor finds quality sperms that eventually lead to a successful pregnancy.
+This ensures that the couple looking for a sperm donor finds quality sperms that eventually lead to a successful pregnancy.
+(4)

 - The age of sperm donors needs to be between 18-40 years.

-- Sperm parameters (sperm motility, sperm count as well as volume) should be in optimum range.
+- Sperm parameters (sperm motility, sperm count as well as volume) should be in the optimum range.

 - Absence of medical and genetic disorders.